zenmvvm/ZenMvvm/README.md

-Using the dependency is as simple as:
+Consuming the dependency is as simple as:

 ```c#
 //...